 Monarch Pressing Plant Disc Dating

-Monarch was one of the major pressing / mastering plants based in Los Angeles on the West Coast of the US.
-It's possible to date their numbers to the month and year of release, and I've produced a rough grid for you to refer to below.
+Monarch was one of the major manufacturing / mastering plants based in Los Angeles on the West Coast of the US.
+It's possible to date their work to the month and year of release via the "Delta number" - see the grid below.

-An awful lot of their presses utilised styrene rather than vinyl, which continued on into the 1970's.
-Note that there were plenty of Northern Soul second presses manufactured by Monarch which tend to have numbers starting with 8, 9 or 10, instead of earlier ones, if indeed they were 60's recordings.
+An awful lot of their presses utilised styrene rather than vinyl, which continued on into the 1970's - note there were plenty of Northern Soul second issues manufactured by Monarch, which tend to have numbers starting with 8, 9 or 10, instead of earlier original release, if indeed they were 60's recordings.

-Please note the Monarch numbers stated are rough guidelines, and based on mid-month releases, so numbers either side may fall between months.
+Please note the Monarch numbers stated below are guidelines and based on mid-month releases, so numbers either side may fall between months.
 These numbers were based mainly around the Dot label and put together by Warren Cook for the "Record Exchanger, vol.2. iss.4. in March 1972.

 Queen City Albums operated in Cincinnati, Ohio, and their mastering codes are fairly easy to date, - i.e. "QCA 91234" - the first digit 9 refers to the year 1969, the 12 is the month December.
 The last set of numbers does not refer to the day, but signifies the number of jobs completed to that point, in this case 112 mastering pressings were done in April of 1966, at that point in time.
 The codes change slightly for the 1970's, - i.e. "QCA 305322" reads as 1973 and the next two digits 05 signify the month of May.